 Burning for Candles

 Let’s rewind to the pandemic, when people can’t leave their homes and the world turned into one big Rapunzel montage.
-You know the one—painting the walls, brushing your hair, ventriloquizing your pet?
-Well, I swore to myself I’d try every hobby in that Rapunzel song, and candle-making landed squarely on the list.
+You know the one: painting the walls, brushing your hair, ventriloquizing your pet?
+Somewhere in that blur, I promised myself I’d try every hobby in that Rapunzel song.
+Candle-making made the list.

-So I bought all I needed online—soy wax, wicks, little jars—but here’s the thing: I never actually did it.
-Life just kept happening (as it does), and the candle-making supplies got shoved into a corner like an abandoned New Year’s resolution.
+So I bought everything: soy wax, wicks, tiny jars.
+But as life crept back in (as it does), the supplies got quietly pushed into a corner.
 Then one fateful day, the power went out and I can’t find any candle at home.

-Cue my “survival instincts” kicking in.
-I dug up those soy waxes, slapped a wick into a glass jar, and voilà—a functional candle!
+Survival instincts kicked in.
+I dug out the dusty supplies, dropped a wick into a glass jar, put the wax and just like that, I had candle.
 It wasn’t pretty, but it worked.
-I remember sitting there, smugly admiring my janky creation.
+I remember sitting there, smugly admiring my janky creation flicker in the dark like I had unlocked fire itself.

 Speaking of candles, can we talk about how magical it feels to receive one?
 Last Christmas, I got a candle as a gift (it came with a lighter), and let me tell you, I cherished that thing.
 I’d light it during my nighttime skincare routine, meditation, or stretching sessions.
-It burned beautifully for weeks.
-Something about candles as gifts just hits differently.
-That’s why I still can’t bring myself to buy my own candle even if I have already added some on my online shopping basket.
+It burned for weeks.
+I still haven’t bought myself a candle since.
+I’ve added a few to carts, sure.
+But buying one feels different than being given one.

 My candle obsession, I think, goes way back to my childhood.
 Whenever there was a storm and the power went out, I was that kid who sat there watching the flame like it was a portal to another dimension.
 I’d play with the dripping wax, shape it into little balls, burn a strand of my hair, and even try to pass my finger through the flame like I was some kind of magician.
 Candles and fire always felt so…mystical.

 I’ve done my research and apparently, lighting candles is thought to cleanse negative energy and bring positive ones.
 I guess, that makes sense.
-Every time I light one, it’s like an instant mood reset.
-The room feels cozier, my head feels clearer, and everything just feels a little…warmer or lighter?
+A flame can change the mood of a room faster than a playlist.

 Anyway, I could ramble on about candles forever, but if you’re as curious as I am, check out this link for more fun facts about their history: https://candles.org/history/

 Who knows?
 Maybe one day, that spark of candle-making will reignite in me.
-Until then, I’ll just keep basking in their glow. ✨
+Until then, I’m happy just basking in their glow. ✨